warmans/cv/CV.md

 > At Travelaudience I work primarily as a back-end Go developer on core adserving products.
 Additionally I do a
 > substantial amount of work to maintain and improve orchestration tools (writing Ansible roles, ensuring apps are
 > packaged correctly etc).
+>
+> At Fraugster I was the first member of a new team responsibile for building out the frontend, backend and infrastructure
+> for a new frontend project.
+The aim was to give customers analytics and configuration options beyond a simple API.
+> Over the course of 3+ years I have contined to develop this project as well as taking on more management responsibilities,
+> eventually changing my role from full-stack developer to engineering manager.
+However, despite this role change
+> I still spend the majority of my time working directly on the project - coding, debugging, designing new features, running the
+> scrum process and so on.

 Core Skills
 ------------